-Section 10.554(1)(i)1., Rules of the Auditor General, requires that we comment as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding audit.
-If the audit findings in the preceding audit report are uncorrected, we are required to identify those findings that were also included in the second preceding audit report.
-Corrective action has been taken to address findings and recommendations made in the preceding audit report.
+Section 10.554(1)(i)1., Rules of the Auditor General, requires that we comment as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+There were no findings or recommendations made in the preceding annual financial audit report.